 Your spouse will inherit all of your community property.Separate Property:

-– If you have 1 child, your spouse will inherit 1/2 and your child will inherit 1/2 of your separate property
+– If you have one child, your spouse and your child will each receive half of your separate property.

-– If you have more than 1 child, your spouse will inherit 1/3 and your children will equally share in 2/3 of your separate property.
-If any children have predeceased you, their share will be distributed by right of representation to their heirs.
+– If you have more than one child, your separate property will be divided equally between your spouse and your children.
+In the case that any children have predeceased you, their share will be distributed by right of representation to their heirs.

-Understanding California intestate succession laws can be difficult.
-If you are faced with having to probate an estate that will have to be distributed according to California intestate succession laws, contact A People’s Choice.
-You may be surprised to learn you don’t need to hire an attorney!
-A People’s Choice can show you how you can probate your loved one’s estate and how we can help you save money in the process.
+Understanding California intestate succession laws is difficult.
+If you are faced with probating an estate distributed according to California intestate succession laws, contact A People’s Choice.
+In fact, you may not even need to hire an attorney!
+A People’s Choice can show you how to probate your loved one’s estate and save money in the process.
 Call us today at 800-747-2780 for more information.